hack-the-crisis-web/htc-web/src/pages/index.md

       More than 1200 people across 14 time zones joined this effort and the world took notice.
-Now there are almost 30 initiatives around the globe hacking away, from India to Georgia to Brazil.
+Now there are almost 40+  initiatives around the globe hacking away, from India to Georgia to Brazil.
+Hackathons all around the globe are reaching more than 200,000 participants.
     ctaText: About the Global Movement
     ctaLink: 'http://garage48.org/hackthecrisis'
     image: /img/backstory.png